| Don't like ads? | No ads |

 If bourbon or rye whiskey are to ever change, then it will take distillers coming up with new ideas on how they distill and age their whiskey.
 One such distiller, Leopold Bros out of Colorado, has revived a unique “three chamber still” to create a style of rye whiskey that has not been experienced in almost a century.

 A surprise came around in late 2021 when a collaboration was released between Leopold Bros and an unlikely bedfellow: Cascade Hollow.
-Cascade Hollow, makers of George Dickel, already sells a rye whiskey that they don’t make at their distillery in Tennessee.
-It is sourced from MGP after aging for 5 to 6 years.
+You may know them as the makers of George Dickel.
+You may have even tried their rye whiskey that they sell for under $30.
+That rye whiskey isn’t made at their distillery in Tennessee, it’s sourced from MGP after aging for 5 to 6 years in Indiana.

 For years, the story that Cascade Hollow interviewees would stand by was that their fermentation and distillation equipment was not set up to create rye whiskey which is why they sourced it from Indiana.
 But in 2021, we found out that was a lie.